larskarbo/slapper/src/content/ab-repeat-spotify/index.md

 ### 2. Audacity

-If you have a chance to download the mp3 from somewhere, you can use [Audacity](https://www.audacityteam.org/) or your favourite DAW to loop segments.
+If you have a chance to download the mp3 from somewhere, you can use [Audacity](https://www.audacityteam.org/) or your favorite DAW to loop segments.

 ### 3. Slapper